SAP-samples/teched2022-IN280/exercises/ex4/ex46/readme.md

    - *alias*: certificate name
    - *type*: certificate type (certificate, key pair)

-7. Click on the button *History* of the metric ????
+7. Click on the button *History* of the metric *JMS Qeueu Capacity*

    The graph shows how the metric has evolved in chronological development, to identify trends for the usage of resources, or to analyze when exactly a specific situation has happened.